cosmos/developer-portal/academy/2-cosmos-concepts/4-messages.md

 Ignite CLI significantly reduces the amount of work a developer has to do to build an application with the Cosmos SDK.
 Among others, it:

 * Assists with making sure that your message conforms to `sdk.Msg` by adding the boilerplate for `GetSigners` and `GetSignBytes`.
-* Adjusts the module's code so that this new message type is handled when received, and adds an empty function for you complete the meat of the action this message is supposed to trigger.
+* Adjusts the module's code so that this new message type is handled when received, and adds an empty function where you introduce the action this message is supposed to trigger.
 It even places a helpful `// TODO: Handling the message` where you should place your code.

 Ignite CLI is opinionated in terms of which files it creates to separate which concerns.
 If you are not using it, you are free to create the files you want.